Cyclonic Scrubbing Kit

 |The Zodiac pool cleaner is performing slowly or is not climbing the pool walls.||Increase AD Flow valve to setting 3

-*also check to ensure there is no blockages in the pump or skimmer box.
+*also check to ensure there are no blockages in the pump or skimmer box.